foone/3dmmInternals/generate/readme.md

 # How to generate functions.json & classes.json
 1. Open 3DMOVIE.EXE with OllyDbg 2.x, select the entire contents (click first line, scroll to the bottom, shift-click the last line).
 Right click, edit, copy as table.
+2. Copy the .udd file for OllyDbg into this directory.
-2. Paste into a new text document named disassembly.txt.
+3. Paste into a new text document named disassembly.txt.
 Save into this directory.
-3. Open 3DMOVIE.EXE in Ida Pro.
+4. Open 3DMOVIE.EXE in Ida Pro.
 Select all the functions in the function sub view, hit ctrl-insert to copy them.
 Paste into a new text file named "ida.txt".
-4. Copy 3DMOVIE.EXE into this directory (not needed if 3DMM has been installed on the system)
+5. Copy 3DMOVIE.EXE into this directory (not needed if 3DMM has been installed on the system)
-5. Create a virtualenv, activate it, then install from requirements.txt:
+6. Create a virtualenv, activate it, then install from requirements.txt:

   ```
   virtualenv venv